3 Probiotic Strains That Help Your Skin When Used Topically

-One of the best ways to defeat dry, stressed-out skin is by working probiotics into our skin care routine and diet.
+One of the best ways to defeat inflamed, stressed-out skin is by working probiotics into our skin care routine.
 We have both "good" and "bad" bacteria in and on our bodies.
 Probiotics are the "good" kind that help maintain total body wellness, including keeping the gut healthy and improving our skin health.

 One of the best ways to defeat dry skin is by working probiotics into our everyday skin care routine.
-Just as oral probiotics help balance the microflora in our digestive system, scientific studies have shown that applying topical probiotics can be hugely beneficial too.
+Just as oral probiotics help balance the microflora in our digestive system, scientific studies have shown that applying topical probiotics can be hugely beneficial for our skin's microbiome.

 Surprised?
 Here's how it works.